Skip to content

 • Exercise: Regular physical activity helps manage weight, improve mood, and maintain bone density.

-• Stress Management: Techniques such as yoga, meditation, and deep breathing can reduce stress and improve overall well-being.
+• Stress management: Techniques such as yoga, meditation, and deep breathing can reduce stress and improve overall well-being.

 Several non-hormonal medications can help with menopausal symptoms: